barend-erasmus/k-means-clustering/README.md

 centroid.y = (dataPoint.y + centroid.y) / 2;
 ```

-Once this has been done for each data point, your centriods should have the following coordinates.
+Once this has been done for each data point, your centroids should have the following coordinates.

 |  X    |  Y  |
 | ----- | --- |